 It’s a new day!
-Yes it, For Kofi Kingston anyway.
+Yes, it, For Kofi Kingston anyway.
 Kingston went into his match with Daniel Bryan seeking his first WWE (World) Championship Sunday at Wrestlemania 35.
-With his defeat of Bryan he won not only his first world title, he became the first African American to hold the WWE Title.
+With his defeat of Bryan, he won not only his first world title, but he also became the first African American to hold the WWE Title.
 That is if you ignore Dwayne ‘The Rock’ Johnson.
-Further complicating any claim to being first is the acquisition of WCW by Vince McMahon which created two world titles in WWE.
+Further complicating any claim to being first is the acquisition of WCW by Vince McMahon, which created two world titles in WWE.
 That, along with the later reunification of those titles into one single championship that was held by both Booker T and Mark Henry.
 For the wrestling business, this may be just another day.
 Here we explore the history of black world wrestling champions.

 If you ask the WWE, that honor goes to Ron Simmons.
 A man, they, somewhat coincidentally, employ.
 Before wrestling under the ring name Farooq, a militant black character who leads a stable known as the Nation of Domination; a natural predecessor to Kofi’s ‘New Day’ faction.
-A stable that, under Simmons’ would transform into a “Bigger, Badder, Better and Blacker” version of itself.
+Under Simmons’, a stable would transform into a “Bigger, Badder, Better and Blacker” version of itself.
 The members of which, in this iteration, were all former or future world champions in their own right.
 Prior to wrestling in WWE, Simmons wrestled for World Championship Wrestling(WCW).
 He would become a one-time WCW Champion, becoming the first officially recognized African American World Champion.

 The original ‘World’s Wrestling Champion’ was crowned in 1905 when George Hackenschmidt won several tournaments to be recognized as World Champion in North America.
 This title was decommissioned in 1956 and picked up again with the NWA Championship in 1957.
 Nearly every major world championship that exists in the United States today can trace its origins back to this title.